weichiyao/ScalarEMLP/README.md

 ```

-### `O(3)`-equivariant task
+#### `O(3)`-equivariant task
 This task is to predicting the moment of inertia matrix from `n=5` point masses and positions.
 The inputs `X = {(m_i,x_i)}_{i=1}^5` are of type `5T0+5T1` (5 scalars and vectors) and outputs are of type `T2` (a matrix), both transform under the group.
 See Section 7.1 in [A Practical Method for Constructing Equivariant Multilayer Perceptrons for Arbitrary Matrix Groups](https://arxiv.org/abs/2104.09459) for more details.

-Given 3000 training datasets, you can run the following codes with `ntrain=3000`, which produce the test MSE results from  the neural networks based on the scalars `<xi,xj>, i,j=1,...,5`, which are designed to be equivariant and permutation invariant.
+For example, given 3000 training datasets, you can run the following codes with `ntrain=3000`, which produce the test MSE results from  the neural networks based on the scalars `<xi,xj>, i,j=1,...,5`, which are designed to be equivariant and permutation invariant.
 ```python
 import pytorch_lightning as pl from train_regression_scalars import makeTrainerScalars